Top 10 Undersized NHL Players

 Zuccarello returned to the Rangers in March 2013, after joining the KHL during the lockout.
 He finished the season with the Rangers and played through all of their postseason games.
 In 2013-14 he emerged as a top player for the Rangers, earning 59 points (19 goals, 40 assists) in 77 regular season games and was a key part of their Stanley Cup run that season.

-Since his break out year, he has maintained his level of play with the Rangers – earning 262 career points (86 goals, 176 assists) in 383 career games.
-This season, he scored 59 points (15 goals, 44 assists) in 80 regular season games and has continued his competitive play on both sides of the ice into the 2017 Stanley Cup Playoffs.
+Since his break out year, he has maintained his level of play with the Rangers – earning 315 career points (102 goals, 213 assists) in 463 career games.
+This season, he scored 53 points (16 goals, 37 assists) in 80 regular season games.

 Between his skill, heart, and fearless play, Zuccarello’s become a fan favorite and a three-time recipient of the Steven McDonald Extra Effort Award.

-Desharnais played in the QMJHL and CHL and impressed with his scoring abilities.
+Marchessault played in the QMJHL and CHL and impressed with his scoring abilities.
 However, he was overlooked and undrafted due to his smaller size.
-He was invited to the Montreal Canadiens training camp in 2007, but did not qualify for the NHL team.
-Instead, Desharnais played with their ECHL affiliate.
+He skated with the New York Rangers’ 2011 Traverse City tournament, but was only offered an AHL contract with the Connecticut Whale.

-He attended the Canadiens’ training camp again in 2008 and earned a two-way contract with the team.
-Desharnais made his NHL debut in 2009-10, but only played six games and before being returned to their AHL affiliate.
-During the next season, he was again recalled and became a fixture in the Canadiens’ lineup until he was traded to the Edmonton Oilers at the 2017 trade deadline.
+After scoring 24 goals and a team-high 40 assists in his rookie pro season, Marchessault signed a three-year entry deal with the Columbus Blue Jackets.
+He scored 108 points in 130 games for their AHL affiliate, while only appearing in two NHL games with Columbus before being moved again.

-Even though Desharnais had a slow start to his NHL career, while putting up high scoring numbers throughout his juniors and AHL career, he has earned 254 career points (81 goals, 173 assists) in his 453 career NHL games.
+The Tampa Bay Lightning finally gave Marchessault his first real NHL shot by playing him in 47 regular season games and seven postseason games in two and half seasons.
+His play in the 2015-16 season earned him a two-year contract with the Florida Panthers.

-And it was the Oilers’ smallest player, Desharnais, that had a big performance in their first round series against the San Jose Sharks this year.
-In Game 5, he earned two points––one of which was the overtime game-winning goal.
+His one season in Floria put him on the NHL map, scoring 30 goals and 51 points but wasn’t enough for him to be protected in the Expansion Draft.
+The Vegas Golden Knights were the beneficiaries as he scored a career-high 75 points (27 goals, 48 assists) and was rewarded with an six-year/$5 million (average annual value) contract in January.

-Honorable mentions: Brian Gionta, Stephen Gionta, Jonathan Marchessault, Michael Cammalleri, Tyler Ennis, Paul Byron, Frank Vatrano, and Brendan Gallagher.
+Honorable mentions: Brian Gionta, Alex DeBrincat, David Desharnais, Yanni Gourde, Paul Byron, and Brendan Gallagher.